jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/APP-Manage/APPList.md

 2. When deleting an application, all program packages under the application will be deleted.
 Before deletion, the user needs to back up on his/her own.

-3. Currently, the program package supports two types, JAR and WAR, and its maximum SoftSize is 256 MB.
+3. Currently, the program package supports two types, JAR and WAR.

 ![](../../../../../image/Internet-Middleware/JD-Distributed-Service-Framework/app-cxb-list-1.png)